Chatter Back End

 Prefork

-enabled and wanted to prefork 3 servers of HTTPS and HTTP redirect each, do instead:server$ sudo GOMAXPROCS=3 ./chatterd
+enabled and wanted to prefork 3 servers, do instead:server$ sudo GOMAXPROCS=3 ./chatterd

 You can test your implementation following the instructions in the Testing Chatter